nico-medellin/kickstarter-regression/README.md

 For this reason, my recommendation is to use the model without backers for prediction purposes because the inputs of that model are all inputs that the project owner has more control over (things like subcategory, goal amount, updates, etc.)

+### Weights assigned to Attributes
+The below is a sorted list of the logistic regression coefficients from our two models.
+Positive weights have a positive impact on project success while negative weights have the opposite effect.

+A good way to think about weights is to compare them to one another.
+For example, if something has a weight of 1 and another attribute has a weight of 2, we can estimate that the attribute with a 2 has double the impact on success rate